Severina (singer): 1993–1998: Further success

-Continued success (1999 - 2003)
+1999–2003: Continued success

 In early 1999, Severina went on a second tour of Australia, and in July of the same year she performed at the Melodies of Croatian Jadran (MHJ) festival with Đorđe Novković's song 'Da si moj'.
 She also released a new album Ja samo pjevam, which returned her to the top of all charts and from which the song 'Ante' stood out.
 Severina cut off her long hair and started wearing more provocative tops.
 Severina's seventh studio album, Ja samo pjevam (I'm just singing), was a continuation of the pop sounds heard on her previous albums.
 It was released in 1999 by Croatia Records, It had a total of 10 songs.
 The composer of this album was Đorđe Novković with whom Severina started working on her next album.
 Ja samo pjevam is Severina's best selling album till this day, with more than 55,000 copies sold only in Croatia.
 The album includes a cover of the song "Dodirni mi kolena" (Touch my knees) by Serbian group Zana.
 Four singles from the album "Da si moj" (If you were mine), "Ante", "Ja samo pjevam" and "Dodirni mi koljena" were released.
 The album was not supported by an indoor tour, but on 6 July 2000, she held a solo concert at the Stadion Stari plac in Split in front of more than 20,000 people.

 Following the success of her album Pogled ispod obrva (The Look Underneath the Eyebrows) which was released on 15 May 2001, Severina's 2002 concert tour and live album Virujen u te (I Believe in You) won her an award for best selling live album along with a nomination for hit song of the year.
 Virujen u Te was her first major tour during which she performed in most of the big cities on the Balkans including Sarajevo, Bosnia and Herzegovina and Ljubljana, Slovenia and confirmed her status as one of the most popular Croatian music artists.
 In 2001, she performed again at the MHJ with the song ‘Ajde, ajde, zlato moje’, and at the end of the year she went on her third tour of Australia.
 She, along with Dorđe Novković, was the primary author on that album.
 With the song ‘Virujen u te’, she won the MHJ that same year and won the Grand Prix, and the album ‘Pogled ispod obrva’ became the best-selling album of her career.
 The album has sold over 30,000 copies in Croatia.

 In 2002, she released the live album "Virujen u te (najbolje uživo!)", which was later awarded the award for the best-selling live album.
 ‘Pogled ispod obrva’ was nominated for album of the year at the Porin discography award, and the song ‘Virujen u te’ for hit of the year.